ColeBallard/RL-clip-generator/README.md

 ## Description

 Extract timestamps from a video of rocket league gameplay whenever the user's team scores a goal, then output them into a text file.
+Also works for twitch vods.

 ## Limitations